 The printing materials used in the study were virgin and recycled PLA characterized by data listed in Table S1.
 Both materials were commercial ones, so the recycling was not done during the research.
 The recycled PLA contained 10 % of virgin PLA in the blend.

-he 3D printer used to manufacture the specimens was a BQ’s Witbox, shown in Fig1a.
+The 3D printer used to manufacture the specimens was a BQ’s Witbox, shown in Fig1a.
 The software used to generate the printing code was the Ultimaker Cura 3.2.1.
 To perform the destructive test, the machine used was the MTS Criterion 43 universal testing machine (MTS, 2020) (Fig 1b) with a maximum load of 50 kN, being the maximum load supported by the LPS 104 cell of 10 kN.
 The clamping system was the Instron 2716-015 system with a maximum supported load of 30 kN.
 The selected strain rate was 0.5 mm/min.